TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal.md

  - Control System Design
  - Power System Design

-Additionaly, the team will need to have a fundamental understanding of key topics including:
+Additionally, the team will need to have a fundamental understanding of key topics including:
  - Data Analysis from Measurements
  - Material Response to Induction Heating

-Through the use of these skills and topics, the team will be able to successfully navigate the design and prototyping of an induction heater controller.

-Daniel Rushing, an electrical engineer from Lochinvar, has stepped in as our supervisor over this project.
-Rushing will provide guidance and direction for the project.

-The team has asked Dr. Ali Alouani to assist in analyzing the controls for an induction coil as he has extensive knowledge of controls and sensor analysis.
+Through the use of these skills, the team will be able to successfully navigate the design and prototyping of an induction heater controller.
+These fundamental topics are crucial for the proper testing of our materials and will impact the results we get from these tests.
+To address any skill gaps we may have on the material response, the team will consult with Daneil Rushing, an electrical engineer from Lochinvar, on any specific thermal properties as well as any desired heating profiles of the thermal bars that will be tested.
+Rushing will also provide additional guidance and direction on the project.
+To fix any issues involving data analysis, our team will develop consistent test protocols to ensure any results logged can be used efficiently and effectively.
+Additionally, the team has asked Dr. Ali Alouani to assist in analyzing the controls for an induction coil as he has extensive knowledge of controls and sensor analysis.

 ### Timeline